-Students are required to take the GED tests on a computer and the question formats found on these tests include multiple-choice, hot-spot, fill-in-the-blank, or draggable answer choices.
-GED testers must also produce a 5- or 6-paragraph essay, the so-called “Extended Response” part.
+Students are required to take the GED tests on a computer, and the question formats found on these tests include multiple-choice, hot-spot, fill-in-the-blank, or draggable answer choices.
+Testers must also produce a 5- or 6-paragraph GED essay, the so-called “Extended Response” part.

 The GED exam can be taken, in person, at one of the many GED test centers, or online if students meet the requirements for online GED testing.
 The website where students can register online for the GED exam is GED.com.

-If you get well-educated to pass the four GED exams, you have demonstrated to command knowledge and skills at the level of graduating high school seniors.
+If you get well-educated to pass the four GED exams, you have demonstrated they command knowledge and skills at the level of graduating high school seniors.

-The four exams are rather rigorous tests so becoming well-prepared is absolutely required if you want to pass the four tests that, by the way, can be taken one by one.
+The four GED sub-exams are rather rigorous tests, so becoming well-prepared is absolutely required if you want to pass the four tests that, by the way, can be taken one by one.

 You can register for, pay for, and take the four exams one at a time.
 So you pay as you go.
 Prepare for one section if you wish, take and pass that subtest, and move on to the next part.